cavegenius/Resume/README.md

 **SiteLock / Web Security Research Analyst**
 November 2015 - PRESENT,  Scottsdale, AZ
-As a Web Security Research Analyst I am tasked with reviewing files to determine valid code from malicious code and properly categorize the functions of the malicious code.
+As a Web Security Research Analyst I review files to determine valid code from malicious code and properly categorize the functions of the malicious code.
 Through this position I have accomplished the following:
-- Learned basics of PERL on the job.
 - Wrote scripts as needed in PERL to increase productivity
 - Managed a very large queue of files by creating new tools and processes to manage the queue effectively and efficiently.
 - Wrote queries to grab data as needed from a large dataset.